 To become an MSD Approved OSCAR service, you must demonstrate that your service complies with the MSD Level 3 Social Sector Accreditation Standards.
 Read the standards here.

-When applying for Approval, you need to submit evidence (policies, procedures and forms) that demonstrate that your service complies with the OSCAR Standards.
+When applying for Approval, you need to submit evidence (policies, procedures and forms) that demonstrate that your service complies with the MSD Standards.
 An assessor will review your documents, make contact with you and visit your service to meet with you and view your facilities.
 Once the assessor is satisfied that your service meets all the standards, you will receive a certificate confirming this, including the mximum number of children that the Approval is valid for.

-More information on the approval process can be found at the Ministry Social Development OSCAR Approval page.
+More information on the approval process can be found at the Ministry of Social Development OSCAR Approval page.
 We also strongly recommend that your first steps should include that you download and read the MSD Standards.
 For further assistance with preparing for MSD Approval please use the advice and support links on the contacts page.

-NOTE: Obtaining OSCAR Approval is a requirement to be eligible to apply for OSCAR Funding but it does not guarantee that your service will receive OSCAR Funding.
+NOTE: Obtaining MSD Approval is a requirement to be eligible to apply for OSCAR Funding but it does not guarantee that your service will receive OSCAR Funding.
 Separate requirements apply for OSCAR Funding and are explained further below.

 MSD OSCAR Funding

 The Ministry of Social Development (MSD) provides contract-based funding for OSCAR services.
 NOTE THAT ALL CURRENT MSD FUNDS FOR OSCAR SERVICES ARE FULLY COMMITTED.
-New services can register through our contacts page to receive updates and notices regarding the availability of MSD funding but MSD at present has no plans to open funding to new services.
+New services can register through our contacts page to receive updates and notices regarding the availability of MSD funding but MSD does not have new programme funding avaiable at this time.

 If your programme has a current MSD contract, you should take note that contracts usually come up for renewal in April each year and it is essential to ensure MSD are notified if any contact details for your programme changes.